 How To Turn Off Predictive Text in Outlook

 Predictive text is a convenient feature designed to help users type faster and more accurately, thanks to the software learning and adapting over time.
 However, not everyone likes using it because of how robotic emails can appear.
-Fortunately, Outlook users can turn it off and type without the constant recommendations.
+Fortunately, Outlook users can turn it off and type without constant recommendations.

 If you use Outlook often and are tired of the predictive text, you’re in luck.
 Outlook will let you turn the feature off, but you must navigate the settings first.
 Keep on reading for all the details.